 The holders of convertible preferred stock are entitled to cast the number of votes equal to the number of shares of common stock into which the shares of convertible preferred stock held by such holder are convertible as of the record date at any shareholder meeting of the Company.
 Except as provided by law or by the other provisions of the Company's amended and restated certification of incorporation, holders of convertible preferred stock and common stock vote together as a single class.
-Holders of Series A convertible preferred stock, exclusively and as a separate class, are entitled to elect two members of the Company's board of directors.
+Holders of Series A convertible preferred stock, exclusively and as a separate class, are entitled to elect one member of the Company's board of directors and holders of Series B convertible preferred stock, exclusively and as a separate class, are entitled to elect three members to the Company's board of directors.